puzzle/delivery-pipeline-concept/stages/02-packaging/README.md

 ### Component Tests

 The goal is to check that all the units of the application work together as expected.
-External resurces are simulated/mocked (e.g. with an in-memory database).
+External resources are simulated/mocked (e.g. with an in-memory database).

 * run component tests